-Can Student Financial Services release information about my financial aid to my parents/guardian (or spouse)?
+Can Student the Financial Aid and Scholarship office release information about my financial aid to my parents/guardian (or spouse)?

-The Family Education Rights & Privacy Act (FERPA) does not permit Student Financial Services to release restricted information to a student's parent/guardian (or spouse, if married) unless the student completes an FERPA Consent to Release Form specifying the name(s) of persons to whom the staff may release the information.
+The Family Education Rights & Privacy Act (FERPA) does not permit the Financial Aid and Scholarship office to release restricted information to a student's parent/guardian (or spouse, if married) unless the student completes an FERPA Consent to Release Form specifying the name(s) of persons to whom the staff may release the information.
 This form is requires the use of your NDSU Username and Password.

 Will my Federal Pell Grant increase if I register for more credits later in the term?

 No. The amount of your Federal Pell Grant is determined by the number of credits that you are registered for as of a certain date each semester (Financial Aid Census Date).
 For a list of Financial Aid Census dates for each semester visit the Dates and Deadlines page.
 Wait list classes are NOT counted as registered credits.
 Federal regulation does not permit exceptions.

 What is verification?
 Will you need my tax returns?

 Verification is the process of checking the accuracy of the information you reported on your FAFSA.
 Approximately 30 percent of all applicants are selected for verification, either by the Federal Processor or by NDSU.
 If selected, you will be notified and provided with a list of the necessary forms that must be submitted.
 More information on the verification process.

 Note: Processing of your financial aid will NOT take place until verification is completed.